Dmitri-Sintsov/django-jinja-knockout/INSTALLATION.rst

     # Order of installed apps is important for Django Template loader to find 'djk_sample/templates/base.html'
     # before original allauth 'base.html' is found, when allauth DTL templates are used instead of built-in
     # 'django_jinja_knockout._allauth' Jinja2 templates, thus DJK_APPS are included before 'allauth'.
+    # For the same reason, djk_ui app is included before django_jinja_knockout, to make it possivble to override
+    # any of django_jinja_knockout template / macro.
     INSTALLED_APPS = (
         'django.contrib.admin',
         'django.contrib.auth',